kb-dk/public-librarys-interface/README.md

-# public-librarys-interface
+mvn # public-librarys-interface

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 # How to run locally

-run `mvn install` or if you don't have sbprojects-nexus profile run `mvn install -Psbprojects-nexus` to generate all the things
+run or if you don't have sbprojects-nexus profile run `mvn install -Psbprojects-nexus` to generate all the things

 go to `laanestatus/`